0xKourama/Elbanna-NP-Notes/personal/alyaa-dump.md

 	- get the appartment that I want to live in
 	- knows what a wife does (and has no problem doing it)
 	- peaceful girl
+	- no people of different unknown backgrounds [falla7een, sa3ayada, soreyeen, so3odeyeen ... etc.)
+	- no too high-class (no arrogance allowed)
+*just simple rightous middle-class people with a young, calm, peaceful stay-at-home beauitful girl*